softwarexplus/xcf-docs/pages/privacy.md

 ## 4. Cookies

-###### 4.1.
-Alt Ctrl does not use cookies to collect information.
+###### 4.1. xcf does not use cookies to collect information.

 ## 5. Third-Party Links

-###### 5.1.
-Alt Ctrl may contain links to third-party websites or services.
+###### 5.1. xcf may contain links to third-party websites or services.
 We are not responsible for the privacy practices of these external websites.

 ## 6. Children's Privacy

-###### 6.1.
-Alt Ctrl is not intended for use by individuals under the age of 13.
+###### 6.1. xcf is not intended for use by individuals under the age of 13.
 We do not knowingly collect data from users under 13 years old.

 ## 7. Changes to Privacy Policy